 Post for free to 50+ job boards

-These questions can be helpful in minimizing options until you find the ideal Maintenance Electrician candidate:
+These questions can help minimize options until you find the ideal Maintenance Electrician candidate:

 The most common education held by Maintenance Electrician is a degree in Mechanical Technologies.
-While only a small percentage of all electricians have a 4-year degree, most have obtained apprenticeship or attending a technical school.
+While only a small percentage of all electricians have a 4-year degree, most have obtained an apprenticeship or attended a technical school.

 Based on the job and the experience, the range will vary quite a bit.
 According to the Bureau of Labor Statistics, the median income for Maintenance Electrician in 2018 was $27.00/hour or $53,000 a year.
 The job market for Maintenance Electricians over the next ten years looks to grow by 10%.
 Compensation and pay can vary based on your local city and state.